yuriyward/NewName/ai/docs/PRD-design-perspective.md

   * Extra confirmation for detected personal info (SSN patterns, credit cards)
   * Option to exclude sensitive text from filename
   * "Keep completely original" quick action
+  * If cloud assist toggle is on, surface warning "Sensitive content will not leave your device" and disable cloud routing for that event automatically.

 ### 9.5 Extension State Errors